Translator Disclaimers

 Comfort Partners

-The New Jersey Comfort Partners Program is a free program that helps income-eligible customers reduce their utility bills through implementing cost effective measures which save energy and money while improving their home's safety and comfort at no cost to them.
-Through Comfort Partners, the New Jersey Board of Public Utilities (NJBPU) and your electric and natural gas utilities partner with you to reduce your energy use and utility bills, improve your comfort, and increase the health and safety of your home.
+New Jersey Comfort Partners is a free program that helps income-eligible customers reduce their utility bills by implementing measures at no cost to them.
+Through Comfort Partners, NJBPU and your electric and natural gas utilities partner with you to lower your energy use and utility bills, improve your comfort, and increase the health and safety of your home.
 For more information, click here or call (866) 378-4345.

 Lifeline (Federal Telephone Assistance Program)